 Flooded

-April 28, 2009 at 4:03 pm | In Uncategorized | Leave a CommentOur lovely area of Texas is being hit by a TON of rain- it’s been raining since yesterday afternoon- almost 24 hours now.
+April 28, 2009 at 4:03 pm | Posted in Uncategorized | Leave a commentOur lovely area of Texas is being hit by a TON of rain- it’s been raining since yesterday afternoon- almost 24 hours now.
 And it looks like we may be getting some more later today.
 There are flood warnings and advisories out for my county and several other surrounding counties.

 Looks like a day of cleaning (*sigh* if I must) and reading.
 Maybe even a little craft time.
 My sewing machine has been feeling lonely lately…